KevinKuo41/Backtesting_ML_To_Boost_LS_Mean_Rev_Strat/Datasets/README.md

 # Datasets
 ## Source
 #### Overall, equity stock is the only asset class involved in this work.
-Three primary datasets listed below, which range 291 months, from April 1998 to June 2022, are utilised.
+Three primary datasets, which range 291 months, from April 1998 to June 2022, are utilised.
 All currently active firms and delisted firms once listed in the US stock market are included.
+The three datasets include:

 ### 1. S&P Compustat Fundamentals Dataset
 #### 21 accounting items, share prices, shares outstanding, and total returns for all companies listed from 1998 to 2022 are downloaded from the S&P Compustat Fundamentals Dataset.
 Among them, 21 accounting items are most on a quarterly basis, since they were only updated at the end of every quarter.
 By contrast, share prices and shares outstanding are on a monthly basis.